OSCPU/NutShell/fpga/boot/README.md

 Refer to www.wiki.xilinx.com/Fetch+Sources for more information.

+To prepare BOOT.BIN in stand-alone mode, plase refer to [this doc](standalone.md).

 ## Build bl31.elf - Arm Trusted Firmware

 This step is only needed for zynqmp.
 If your target board is zynq, skip this step.